 Can my Apple Watch save data even when it's not connected to my iPhone?

 Yup!
-Whether you're going running sans iPhone or you've decided to take a weekend camping trip solely with your Apple Watch, whatever exercise and health data you create while away will save locally to your Apple Watch (up to 30 days' worth of information) until you're once again in the range of your iPhone.
+Whether you're going for a run without your iPhone or you've decided to take a weekend camping trip solely with your Apple Watch, you'll be covered!
+Whatever exercise and health data you create while away will save locally to your Apple Watch (up to 30 days' worth of information) until you're once again in the range of your iPhone.

 So if the Apple Watch just syncs data to iPhone, what's an Apple Watch backup?